-- You can also remove all spectrum overlays by clicking on the X beside the Overlay Lines section in the Legend. - You can only overlay spectra in the Chenomx NMR Suite format (.cnx).
+- You can drag cnx files (even directories) from your desktop or the Files panel directly into the Legend panel to automatically overlay their respective spectra. - You can double click on a listed overlay line to load the corresponding file. - You can also remove all spectrum overlays by clicking on the X beside the Overlay Lines section in the Legend. - You can only overlay spectra in the Chenomx NMR Suite format (.cnx).
 If the spectrum you would like to use is in a different, supported format, you need to import and save it in Processor before using it as an overlay. - In Compound Builder and Spin Simulator, you can only have one spectrum overlay at a time.
-In Profiler and Processor, you can have up to fifty spectrum overlays. - In Compound Builder, if you overlay a spectrum whose frequency does not match the magnet frequency specified in the Compound Details, you are notified of the mismatch, and given the chance to update the Compound Details to match the spectrum overlay.
+In Profiler and Processor, you can have up to fifty spectrum overlays.